ncatlab/nlab-content/pages/5/6/1/0/165/content.md

  The notion of $\Pi_1(X,A)$ was introduced in 1967 by [[Ronnie Brown]]  to give a version of the Seifert-van Kampen Theorem which allowed the determination  of the fundamental group of a connected space which is the union of connected subspaces with nonconnected intersection, such as the  circle, a space  which is, after all, THE basic example in topology.

-Grothendieck writes in his 1984 [[Esquisse d'un Programme]] (English translation):
+Grothendieck writes in his 1984 [[Esquisse d'un programme]] (English translation):

-" ..,people still obstinately persist,  when calculating with fundamental groups, in fixing a single base point, instead of cleverly choosing a whole packet of points which is invariant under  the symmetries of the situation, which thus get lost on the way.
-In certain situations (such as descent theorems for fundamental groups \`a la van  Kampen) it is much more elegant,  even indispensable for understanding  something, to work with fundamental groupoids with respect to a suitable    packet of base points,..".
+"..., people still obstinately persist,  when calculating with fundamental groups, in fixing a single base point, instead of cleverly choosing a whole packet of points which is invariant under  the symmetries of the situation, which thus get lost on the way.
+In certain situations (such as descent theorems for fundamental groups à la van  Kampen) it is much more elegant,  even indispensable for understanding  something, to work with fundamental groupoids with respect to a suitable packet of base points, ..."

 Notice that $\Pi_1(X,X)$ recovers the full fundamental groupoid, while $\Pi_1(X,\{x\})$ is simply  the [[fundamental group]] $\pi_1(X,x)$.

  Basically, $\Pi_1(X,A)$  allows for the _computation of homotopy 1-types_; the theory was developed in  _Elements of Modern Topology_ (1968), now available as _Topology and Groupoids_ (2006).
 These accounts show  the use of the algebra of  groupoids in 1-dimensional  [[homotopy theory]], for example for [[covering space]]s,  and, in the later edition,  for [[orbit spaces]]. spring

+### Fundamental groupoid and monodromy principle

+The use of the fundamental groupoid of a manifold for describing the monodromy principle on the extension of local morphisms is discussed in the paper by Brown/Mucuk listed below.

 ### In higher category theory